HongKongCpp/AI-and-ML-for-Cpp--20191022/README.md

     my-station:$ sudo apt update
     my-station:$ sudo apt install g++

+Then navigate to each one of the project directories and simply type the `make` command to compile:

+    my-station:$ make

-Please report an "issue" if you find any problem.
+Please open an issue here if you find any problem.

 Thank you and have fun !!